 Student Labor Opportunities

 Berea College’s Labor Program gives you the added opportunity to gain significant work experience during your years at Berea.
-Within the department, we offer ten- and five-hour teaching associate positions.
+Within the Program, we offer ten- and five-hour teaching associate positions.
 Teaching associates assist professors and provide tutoring in the accounting and economics labs, which serve students enrolled in departmental courses.

 Students interested in gaining experience in management should consider labor positions with Boone Tavern, Food Service, Human Resources, and Residential Life.
 Accounting and finance students can find opportunities in the College’s Business and Administration, Financial Affairs and Payroll offices.
 Students interested in marketing should look at labor positions in Campus Activities, the College Bookstore, Student Crafts Marketing, and Public Relations.
-Other departments not listed above may also have business-related positions.
+Other programs and offices not listed above may also have business-related positions.